Avnu/detd/README.md

     * Also involves providing the installation instructions, e.g. to set the right ownerships

 * Developer Experience
+  * "detd-in-a-container"
+    * Containerize detd, and its associated dependencies, and offer the UDS interface to the host
+    * E.g. allow to use more recent ethtool versions to configure Qbu, integrate with more recent LinuxPTP versions, etc
   * Make setup_qos.sh interface more compact
     * Instead of --address AB:CD:EF:FE:DC:BA --vid 3 --pcp 6
     * Use --stream AB:CD:EF:FE:DC:BA/3/6 and parse inside the string
+  * Add support for setup_qos.sh to interact with the daemon
+    * E.g. currently it calls detd functions as if it were a library
   * Specialized diagnostics exception when initial configuration fails
     * Providing information about "usual suspects" in a consolidated way.
 E.g. time synch offsets.